CHINESE HERBAL MEDICINE at Health In The Bay.

 Most Chinese herbs are derived from plants.
 Chinese herbal medicine is very specific about the exact part of the plant used and the method of processing, with one plant sometimes yielding several Chinese herbs (e.g., the roots have distinct properties from the stems and leaves, and the flowers may have a different action again).
 Occasionally, minerals are used.

 Although animal products were also used in traditional practice, most practitioners are moving away from using these.
-Toby does not prescribe animal products, preferring to use plant- or mineral-based substitutes.
+Victor does not prescribe animal products, preferring to use plant- or mineral-based substitutes.
 There are also strict conventions in place to stop any endangered species (plant or animal) being used.

-Toby only uses suppliers that are GMP (Good Manufacturing Practice) licensed as certified by the TGA (Therapeutic Goods Administration).
+Victor only uses suppliers that are GMP (Good Manufacturing Practice) licensed as certified by the TGA (Therapeutic Goods Administration).

 Are there side-effects?

 It is uncommon, but occasionally there can be side-effects from Chinese herbal medicine.
 This might be because the formula is too strong for your particular constitution, and this is usually rectified by changing the formula.
-Please report any adverse effects to Toby.
+Please report any adverse effects to Victor.

 Can the herbs be taken with Western medicines?